E9

 Possible Causes

-Failed top cooling fan motor, Blocked air channels around cabinet, Faulty cooling fan triac or relay on PCB, Tripped overheat thermostat linked to cooling circuit
+Failed top cooling fan motor, Blocked air channels around the cabinet, Faulty cooling fan triac or relay on the PCB, Tripped overheat thermostat linked to the cooling circuit

 How to Fix / Troubleshooting

-Safety first: Turn off power at the breaker and let the oven cool fully.
+Safety first: Turn off the power at the breaker and let the oven cool fully.

 - Check external ventilation: Ensure the oven is not tightly enclosed without the required ventilation gaps.
 Remove any items stored on top of or directly against the oven.

-- Replace cooling fan: With power off again, disconnect the fan wiring and remove mounting screws.
-Fit a compatible Russell Hobbs cooling fan motor and reassemble.
+- Replace cooling fan: With the power off again, disconnect the fan wiring and remove mounting screws.
+Fit a compatible Russell Hobbs cooling fan motor and reassemble the oven.

-- If fan runs but E9 persists: The overheat thermostat or control PCB may be defective; professional diagnosis is recommended.
+- If fan runs but E9 persists: The overheat thermostat or control PCB might be defective; professional diagnosis is recommended.

 Advertisements